LoneStarInternet/i_reach/README.md

   * generate delayed_jobs (this is the only job runner we support right now)
   `rails g delayed_job:active_record`

-  * NOTE: you need to create an email account that will receive bounces from your mailings(and allow POP)... configure in the following file:
+  * NOTE: you need to create an email account that will receive bounces from your mailings(and allow POP)... configure in config/mail_manager.yml

 * configure [newsletter](https://github.com/LoneStarInternet/newsletter)
   * generate and configure the newsletter settings file at config/newsletter.yml: (replace table prefix with something... or nothing if you don't want to scope it)